 - Keep checking.
 Lift the iron every few seconds to make sure you don’t burn through the paper and check when the glue has melted.

 - Check a bit more.
-Lift the paper towel when the glue has melted, taking some of the glue with it.
+Lift the paper towel when the glue has melted, taking some glue with it.
 With a clean paper towel or a clean corner of the same one, remove the glue from the floor as thoroughly as you can.

 - Get those last bits.
 For removing glue traces, take out a fresh, dry paper towel and use it to polish off any remaining bits of glue.

 If you want to remove glue on tiles that are made of a hardy material like stone, you could use something stronger like nail polish remover or acetone.
 These are too harsh for use on many surfaces however, especially ones with paint or a gloss finish.
 If in doubt, play it safe with a gentle heat method!
 And next time glue goes everywhere, you won’t be stuck for ideas.